 The key question in these corrosion problems is if the foam in service has got wet; where did the water come from.
 It could be water leaks, condensate from poor or a failed hermetic seal, weeping joints, poor repair or remedial maintenance work for example, all of which can be investigated in the laboratory by optical microscopy, SEM/EDX, IC and ICP-MS including looking at on-site water samples.

-The other important factor is whether the pipe failed from inside, which may not due to foam but for other reasons such as flux residues or stagnant water, or outside which could be due to acid leached from wet foam.
+The other important factor is whether the pipe failed from inside, which may not due to foam but for other reasons such as flux residues, stagnant water or Microbiologically Induced Corrosion MIC, or outside which could be due to acid leached from wet foam.
 The pipe and insulation corrosion products are inspected inside and outside looking for the failure site or extent and composition of the corrosion.

 The results are presented in an understandable manner, how the failure occurred trying to split the initial cause away from consequential damage, which is inevitable in water systems when the water is under pressure or there is a head of water.
 Any questions arising from the work are answered based on the work carried out in order to provide the best understanding of the problem and possible solutions or preventable measures.